Instagram Reels analytics decoded: Prepare better reports & reels in 2026

 Thereâs always one Reel that does something unexpected.
 Maybe it spiked followers.
 Maybe it crushed the completion rate.
 Pull it out.
 Dissect it.

-Inside our tool, you can sort Reels by reach, engagement, or saves to find your MVPs.
+Inside our AI-powered social media analytics tool, you can sort Reels by reach, engagement, or saves to find your MVPs.

 Then tell the why behind the win: